oumajgad/BlackICE/DaveStuff/luabinaries/bice/BiceLib/README.md

     * **Return values**:
         1. *vars*: Mapping of *name (string)* -> *value (number)*
     * **Notes**:
         * The values are in the fixed point number format.
-E.g. Value of 12.05 = 12050
+E.g. if the returned value is 12050, then the ingame representation is 12.05

 ## Bugfixes
 * **activateOffmapICPatch()**